- Voice control with Siri

 How to make buttons more tappable by enabling shape outlines on iPhone and iPad

-Button shapes is an accessibility feature that re-creates the outlines found around tappable interface elements in previous versions of iOS.
-While the new "naked" style button — plain text that more closely resembles a web link than a traditional faux-3D button treatment — maintains the same tap target size, it does make it harder to know exactly where that target is and where it ends.
+Button shapes is an accessibility feature that underlines or re-creates the outlines found around tappable interface elements in previous versions of iOS.
+Since a lot of iOS interface elements are tappable button targets without outlines, it can be hard to know exactly where that target is and where it ends.
 For anyone with eye-hand coordination impairment, button shapes can help increase accuracy and reduce frustration.

 How to increase contrast and reduce motion on iPhone and iPad